Dark-Developer93/Dark-Developer93/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-- 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- 🔭 Passionate software developer, contributing to frontend and backend with a focus on building intuitive and efficient applications.
+- 💻 Constantly learning and seeking out new challenges to solve.
-- 🌱 Exploring contribution possibilities
-- ⚡ In my free time I solve problems, read tech articles and teach others how to code.
+- 🌱 Exploring contribution possibilities, solve problems, read tech articles and teach others how to code.
+- ⚡ When I'm not coding, you can find me watching anime or trying out new dishes.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-Abdullah-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/eng-abdullah2016)

 ---